kubedb/docs/docs/concepts/catalog/pgbouncer.md

 ## What is PgBouncerVersion

 `PgBouncerVersion` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides a declarative configuration to specify the docker images to be used for [PgBouncer](https://pgbouncer.github.io/) server deployed with KubeDB in Kubernetes native way.
+It provides a declarative configuration to specify the docker images to be used for [PgBouncer](https://pgbouncer.github.io/) server deployed with KubeDB in a Kubernetes native way.

-When you install KubeDB, `PgBouncerVersion` crd will be created automatically for every supported PgBouncer release versions.
+When you install KubeDB, `PgBouncerVersion` custom resource will be created automatically for every supported PgBouncer release versions.
 You have to specify the name of `PgBouncerVersion` crd in `spec.version` field of [PgBouncer](/docs/concepts/database-proxy/pgbouncer.md) crd.
-Then, KubeDB will use the docker images specified in the `PgBouncerVersion` crd to create your expected database.
+Then, KubeDB will use the docker images specified in the `PgBouncerVersion` crd to create your expected PgBouncer instance.

-Using a separate crd for specifying respective docker images names allow us to modify the images independent of KubeDB operator.
-This will also allow the users to use a custom pgbouncer image for their server.
+Using a separate crd for specifying respective docker image names allow us to modify the images independent of KubeDB operator.
+This will also allow the users to use a custom PgBouncer image for their server.
 For more details about how to use custom image with PgBouncer in KubeDB, please visit [here](/docs/guides/pgbouncer/custom-versions/setup.md).

 ## PgBouncerVersion Specification